christianiredia/bankist/README.md

 _HTML and CSS_ for this project was provided by _Jonas Schmedtmann_

 I will be working primarily in the JavaScript file for this project.

+This project will _not_ be responsive, working on the JavaScript part of the app.